vivliostyle/vivliostyle-pub/README.md

-# Vivliostyle Pub
+# Vivliostyle Pub (Old Alpha version)

+**NOTE: This repository is for the Old Alpha version of Vivliostyle Pub.** From 2025, new Vivliostyle Pub is being developed.
+The new Vivliostyle Pub repository is https://github.com/vivliostyle/vivliostyle.pub.

+---

 Vivliostyle is an open source project for a new typesetting system based on web standard technology.

 Vivliostyle Pub is a sub-project of Vivliostyle for enabling book writing, co-editing and publishing in web browsers.

-## Try the Alpha version
+## Try the Old Alpha version

-Try Vivliostyle Pub (Alpha version): https://vivliostyle-pub-develop.vercel.app/
+Try Vivliostyle Pub (Old Alpha version): https://vivliostyle-pub-develop.vercel.app/

-**Note:** Currently it is tested only in Chrome desktop browser.
+**Note:** It is tested only in Chrome desktop browser.
 There are known [issues](https://github.com/vivliostyle/vivliostyle-pub/issues).

 ## Development